mohamedyasser27/crowdfunding-product-page-main/README.md

 - using intersection Observer to fire events(Animation) when a certain elements appear
 - using filter:opacity to add the disabled effect to UI Elements
 - using animejs to create Animations
+- how to use BEM to better organize my html&css code

 ### Continued development